 With the world’s current population at 7.6 billion and the number of resources and money it takes to raise a child, we don’t think that it’s necessary for us to bring more humans into the world.

 I understand that it’s a fundamental human instinct to reproduce.
 And it totally made sense to grow the population and your family in the past.

 However, with the future looking scary with fish-less oceans predicted by 2048, and the degradation of the environment, the future for our children and our grandchildren, is not looking bright.

 As people who care deeply about the environment, it doesn’t make sense to bring kids into this world.
 Especially in the state that it’s currently in and all the future predictions based on current resource depletion.

 It may sound pessimistic, but facts are facts.
 We want to consider everything before taking on such a huge responsibility.

 With so many children needing a caretaker, 153 million globally to be exact, Michael has always loved the idea of adopting.
 With the current situation in Australia, the Government has made it very difficult to adopt.

-Adopting is something that’s still in the back of our minds, but we’ve put it on the back burner for now because of the way that our life is currently set up.
+Adopting is something that’s still in the back of our minds.
+However, we’ve put it on the back burner for now because of the way that our life is currently set up.

 People say to us all the time, “but couples like you guys should reproduce, your kids would be gorgeous and also brought up by such caring, loving parents with great life values.”